alonfnt/PhotonTheme/README.md

  `Install-Package PhotonTheme`

-+ In the App.xaml file, add the followinf ResourceDictionary:
++ In the App.xaml file, add the following ResourceDictionary:
 ```
 <Application . . . >
     <Application.Resources>